Velprathap89/codingsparkles-website/content/blog/CenterDiv/index.md

 ---
-title: Two simple way to centering Div
+title: Two Simple Ways to Centering an Element (Div)
 date: "2021-10-04T03:00:00.284Z"
 description: In this article, I'm going to share two easy ways to center the element using CSS.
 Let's go through the "Easiest ways to center a Div element using CSS"...
 thumb: centerelement.jpg